shoui520/shoui520.github.io/docs/vn-android.md

 Nintendo Switch emulation is also available on Android through Yuzu.
 Thanks to the hard work of Yuzu's developers, we can run most Switch games on Android phones these days.
 Not only that, but combined with some custom drivers, hardly any graphical issues appear at all.

 Well, since Nintendo took down the original Yuzu repository, there are now two options when it comes to downloading the emulator.
 The first is downloading the latest version of Yuzu available on the [archives](https://web.archive.org/web/20240304142742/https://github.com/yuzu-emu/yuzu-android/releases/tag/android-278).
-The second is download [Suyu](https://git.suyu.dev/suyu/suyu/releases) instead, which is a fork (whose development imploded) of Yuzu with some minor improvements.
+The second is downloading [Suyu](https://git.suyu.dev/suyu/suyu/releases) instead, which is a fork (whose development imploded) of Yuzu with some minor improvements.

 Okay, if Vita3K was a bit demanding, then Yuzu is just downright frightful as it requires a more up-to-date device.
 Thankfully, most VNs available on the Switch are extremely simple and easy to emulate due to their nature as fancy PowerPoint slides.